MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-usb-2-0-cable-connection-in-visual-studio.md

     -   The maximum length of the string is 24 characters.
     -   The only characters in the string are the hyphen (-), the underscore(\_), the digits 0 through 9, and the letters A through Z (upper or lower case).

-    If you have more than one USB host controller on the target computer, enter a **Bus Parameters** value of *b*.*d*.*f*, where *b*, *d*, and *f* are the bus, device, and function numbers for the USB host controller that you intend to use for debugging on the target computer.
+    Enter the **Bus Parameters** value of *b*.*d*.*f*, where *b*, *d*, and *f* are the bus, device, and function numbers for the USB host controller that you intend to use for debugging on the target computer.
 The bus, device, and function numbers must be in decimal format (example: 0.29.7).
+These values are displayed in Device Manager under *Location* on the *General* tab for the USB host controller.

 4. The configuration process takes several minutes and might automatically reboot the target computer once or twice.
 When the process is complete, click **Finish**.